ffrige/NeuralNetwork/README.md

 *lossFunction*(input_values, target_values, metrics="mse"): evaluates the current loss of the network given a set of input and target values.
 The mean square error is used as default metric.

+*lossFunctionDerivative*(output_values, target_values, metrics="mse"): evaluates the derivative of the loss function given a set of predictions and target values.

 *numGrad*(X, y, batch_size): calculates the numerical gradients of the loss function w.r.t. all weights and biases

 **Public Methods:**